-Program/Option Full-Time 3⁄4-Time 1⁄2-Time BSN Traditional, Sophomore Transfer, Junior Transfer and RN to BSN 12 or more credits per semester 9 - 11.5 credits per semester 6 - 8.5 credits per semester BSN 15-Month Option 8 or more credits per session 6 - 7.5 credits per session 4 - 5.5 credits per session
+Program/Option Full-Time 3∕4-Time 1⁄2-Time BSN Traditional, Sophomore Transfer, and Junior Transfer 12 or more credits per semester 9 - 11.5 credits per semester 6 - 8.5 credits per semester BSN 15-Month Option 8 or more credits per session 6 - 7.5 credits per session 4 - 5.5 credits per session

-The recommended credit load is based on the academic plan, as arranged by the Bellin College Advisor and Accommodations Coordinator.
+The recommended credit load is based on the academic plan, as arranged by the Academic Advisor.
 A student should not exceed 17 credits per semester.